HedgeCore-Protocol/hedgecore-docs/README.md

-# HedgeCore Documentation
+# StoneYield Documentation

-Official documentation for the HedgeCore protocol - a soul-bound hedged stablecoin protocol on Binance Smart Chain.
+Official documentation for the StoneYield protocol - a soul-bound hedged stablecoin protocol on Binance Smart Chain.

 ## Overview

-HedgeCore is a decentralized hedging protocol that introduces soul-bound stablecoins (sUSD) and tradeable wrappers (hUSDC) for secure, sustainable yield generation through Venus Protocol integration.
+StoneYield is a decentralized hedging protocol that introduces soul-bound stablecoins (sUSDC) and a transferable wrapper (STUSD) for secure, sustainable yield generation through Venus Protocol integration.

 ## Tech Stack